rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/psa-config-template.md

 1. On the **Add Cluster** page, go to **Cluster Options > Advanced Options**.
 1. In the **Pod Security Admission Configuration Template**, select the template you want to assign.
 1. Click **Save**.
 </TabItem>
 </Tabs>

 ## Add or Edit a Pod Security Admissions (PSA) Configuration Template

-If you have administrator privileges, you can customize security restrictions and permissions by creating additional PSA templates, or by editing existing templates.
+If you are have administrator privileges, you can customize security restrictions and permissions by creating additional PSA templates, or by editing existing templates.

-:::caution
+:::note caution
 If you edit an existing PSA template while it is still in use, changes will be applied to all clusters that have been assigned to that template.
 :::